MrDesjardins/stockgame/README.md

 ## Backlog Top Priorities

-- [ ] Obfuscate the Stock to avoid people cheating (remove stock name and date on the initial load)
+- [ ] Make more test for API endpoints (/solution) by mocking service
 - [ ] Make the canvas more responsive (mobile friendly?)
 - [ ] Make the canvas draw with touch (mobile support?)